RiceComp427-Spring2019/comp427-hw1-paranoia-sjtutyx/README.md

 ## Problem 3
-- Scenario: Assume I am the organizer of a campus event, I have made a survey to collect the information of the attendees of the event.
+- Scenario: Assume I am the organizer of one campus event, I have made a survey to collect the information of the attendees of the event.
 - Assumptions:
   - Every student who attend the event must complete the survey and submit
   - The information submitted by every student is correct and accurate.